What is Configuration Management (CM)?

 - Reviews, Audits, and Compliance Reporting

 CM solutions, and the information they produce, are used by professionals in many organizations across the enterprise and supply chain over the extended lifecycle of a product or system.
 These groups can include contracts, procurement, design, engineering, manufacturing, supply chain, quality assurance, test, logistics, technical publications, service, maintenance, and regulatory compliance.
+To understand the benefits that CM provides these departments visit EPOCH CM Benefits.

 CM user roles within these groups often include data managers, configuration specialists, procurement buyers, quality inspectors, service technicians, technical writers, maintenance personnel, and compliance officers.
 To read more about who really are the users of CM solutions please visit CMsights on CM Users.